Environmental Exploration - Wednesdays in August

-During this two day camp, participants will learn how to nurture themselves and the earth doing a variety of different activities including: Making a bug catcher, learning survival skills with a take home survival kit, creating a nature inspired painting, learning about ecosystems and making a terrarium!
+Participants will learn how to nurture themselves and the earth doing a variety of different activities including: Making a bug catcher, learning survival skills with a take home survival kit, creating a nature inspired painting, learning about ecosystems and making a terrarium!
 Call Ellen in the Education Department at 309.794.0991 ext.
-208 or email@example.com by July 19 to sign up!
+208 or firstname.lastname@example.org for more information.
+Included in general admission.

 4 Weeks of Summer Programs: